-Within fifteen days from the date when one of the High Contracting Parties shall have brought a dispute before the Permanent Conciliation Commission, either Party may, for the examination of the particular dispute, replace its commissioner by a person possessing special competence in the matter.
+Within fifteen days from the date on which one of the High Contracting Parties shall have brought a dispute before the Permanent Conciliation Commission, either Party may, for the examination of the particular dispute, replace its commissioner by a person possessing special competence in the matter.

-The Party making use of this right shall immediately inform the other Party; the latter shall in that case be entitled to take similar action within fifteen days from the date when the notification reaches it.
+The Party making use of this right shall immediately inform the other Party; the latter shall, in that case, be entitled to take similar action within fifteen days from the date on which the notification reaches it.

 The task of the Permanent Conciliation Commission shall be to elucidate questions in dispute, to collect with that object all necessary information by means of enquiry or otherwise, and to endeavour to bring the Parties to an agreement.
-It may, after the case has been examined, inform the Parties of the terms of settlement which seem suitable to it, and lay down a period within which they are to make their decision.
+It may, after the case has been examined, inform the Parties of the terms of settlement which seem suitable to it and, if necessary, lay down a period within which they are to make their decision.

-At the close of its work the Commission shall draw up a report stating the result thereof, a copy of which shall be submitted to each of the Parties.
+At the close of its work, the Commission shall draw up a report stating the result thereof, a copy of which shall be submitted to each of the Parties.
+The report shall not specify whether the decisions of the Commission were adopted unanimously or by a majority vote.

-The Parties shall in no case be bound by statements of fact or legal or other considerations upon which the Commission shall have agreed.
+The Parties shall in no case be bound by the considerations of fact or the legal or other considerations upon which the Commission shall have agreed.

-Subject to the provisions of Article 7, paragraph 3, the proceedings of the Commission must unless the Parties otherwise agree, be terminated within six months from the day of the first meeting of the Commission.
+Subject to the provisions of Article 7, paragraph 3, the proceedings of the Commission must, unless the Parties otherwise agree or the Commission considers it essential to extend the period, be terminated within six months from the date of the submission of the dispute to the Commission.
+Should the Commission consider it essential to continue its proceedings beyond the period of six months, it shall notify both Parties of its reasons.

-Failing any special provision to the contrary, the Permanent Conciliation Commission shall lay down its own procedure, which in any case must provide for both Parties being heard.
-In regard to enquiries, the Commission, unless it decides unanimously to the contrary, shall act in accordance with the provisions of Chapter III (International Commissions of Enquiry) of the Hague Convention of October 18, 1907, for the Pacific Settlement of International Disputes.
+Failing any special stipulations to the contrary, the Permanent Conciliation Commission shall lay down its own procedure, which in any case must provide for both Parties being heard.
+In regard to enquiries, the Commission, unless it decides unanimously to the contrary, shall act in accordance with the provisions of Chapter III (International Commissions of Enquiry) of the Hague Convention of October 18th, 1907, for the Pacific Settlement of International Disputes.